The Intervention (film): Reception

 The Intervention received mostly positive reviews from critics.
-It currently holds an 78% "Certified Fresh" rating on review aggregator Rotten Tomatoes, based on 51 reviews, with an average rating of 6.41/10.
-The website's critical consensus states, "The Intervention's familiar plot is enlivened by complex character dynamics and a likable cast."
-On Metacritic, the film holds a rating of 57 out of 100, based on 16 critics, indicating "mixed or average reviews".
+It currently holds a 78% rating on review aggregator Rotten Tomatoes, based on 51 reviews, with an average of 6.41/10.
+The website's critical consensus reads, "The Intervention's familiar plot is enlivened by complex character dynamics and a likable cast."
+On Metacritic, the film holds a rating of 57 out of 100, based on 16 critics.

-Dennis Harvey of Variety gave the film a positive review, writing, "Clea DuVall's debut as writer-director breaks no new ground in themes or execution, but is pleasingly accomplished on all levels."
+Dennis Harvey of Variety gave a positive review, writing, "Clea DuVall's debut as writer-director breaks no new ground in themes or execution, but is pleasingly accomplished on all levels."
 IndieWire's Kate Erbland gave the film a B+ rating, describing it as "a sharp-tongued and smart observational comedy" and praising DuVall's "crisp and smart" direction.
 Robert Abele of the Los Angeles Times found the film "unfussy, dryly amusing and sincere", and praised the performances of Lynskey and Smulders.
 Moira Macdonald of The Seattle Times called the film "confident and accomplished" and compared it favorably to The Big Chill.
 In a review for Entertainment Weekly, Kevin P. Sullivan gave the film a B rating, writing, "The script wobbles between heavy-handed and touching, but the result is a pleasantly nostalgic throwback that's saved from its copy-cat tendencies by charismatic actors."

 On the other hand, The Hollywood Reporter's Todd McCarthy found the film "bland and without consequence" and opined that DuVall ought to have brought on a co-writer to "create more distinctive characters and dialogue".
 Nigel M. Smith of The Guardian gave the film 2 out of 5 stars, criticizing DuVall's "misjudgment of tone" in writing it as a comedy rather than fully exploring the "messed up" characters.
 Writing for Slant Magazine, Diego Semerene called the film's premise unoriginal and formulaic, ultimately describing it as "intolerable".